 2.3.2 The Multi-stakeholder Model

-The development of the Internet is today essentially market-led and has been driven by both private and government initiatives.
+The development of the Internet is today economic and essentially market-led and has been driven by both private and government initiatives.
 According to many, the Internet grew within an environment facilitated by voluntary, decentralized and consensus-based processes.
 The private sector continues to play an important role in the expansion of the Internet - for example, through investments in infrastructure and services.

 The management of the Internet is a subject of valid international interest and must flow from full international and multi-stakeholder cooperation on the basis of the outcomes of the two phases of the World Summit on the Information Society (WSIS).

-The Tunis Agenda for the Information Society (para 34) provides “a working definition” of Internet governance as “the development and application by governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programmes that shape the evolution and use of the Internet”.
+The Tunis Agenda for the Information Society (Tunis Agenda) (para 34) provides “a working definition” of Internet governance as “the development and application by governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programmes that shape the evolution and use of the Internet”.

+The Tunis Agenda (para 50) highlights key issues for the growth, development, and measures to increase affordability of infrastructure:

+50. We acknowledge that there are concerns, particularly amongst developing countries, that the charges for international Internet connectivity should be better balanced to enhance access.
+We therefore call for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by:

+Promoting Internet transit and interconnection costs that are commercially negotiated in a competitive environment and that should be oriented towards objective, transparent and non-discriminatory parameters, taking into account ongoing work on this subject.

+Setting up regional high-speed Internet backbone networks and the creation of national, sub-regional and regional Internet Exchange Points (IXPs).

+Recommending donor programmes and developmental financing mechanisms to consider the need to provide funding for initiatives that advance connectivity, IXPs and local content for developing countries.

+Encouraging ITU to continue the study of the question of International Internet Connectivity (IIC) as a matter of urgency, and to periodically provide output for consideration and possible implementation.
+We also encourage other relevant institutions to address this issue.

+Promoting the development and growth of low-cost terminal equipment, such as individual and collective user devices, especially for use in developing countries.

+Encouraging Internet Service Providers (ISPs) and other parties in the commercial negotiations to adopt practices towards attainment of fair and balanced interconnectivity costs.

+Encouraging relevant parties to commercially negotiate reduced interconnection costs for Least Developed Countries (LDCs), taking into account the special constraints of LDCs.

 The WSIS and the Tunis Agenda provide the framework for discussions on Internet-related public policy issues including a broad framework for establishing governing principles for the management of the Internet.
 Endorsed by world leaders in 2005, it touches on public policy issues related to the Internet and the multi-stakeholder governance model: